David-Durst/embeddedHaskellAetherling/theory/Clock_Signatures.md

 ### Why The Closed Signatures Produce Suboptimal Hardware
 The closed clock signatures produce suboptimal hardware because they are overly specific and thus introduce unnecessary synchronizing buffers.
-The closed clock signatures are overly specific because they force an operator to have one clock signature when its hardware implementation supports multiple clock signatures.
+The closed clock signatures are overly specific because they force an operator to have one clock signature when its hardware implementation supports multiple.
 Operators that produce combinational hardware, such as `Map_t 2 Abs :: TSeq 2 2 Int -> TSeq 2 2 Int`, can have multiple clock signatures with the same implementation.
 The hardware implementation of `Map_t 2 Abs` supports both of the following are clock signatures:
 1. `Map_t 2 Abs :: TSeq 2 2 Int -> TSeq 2 2 Int :c: 1100 -> 1100`